Milton Hershey School: History

 Milton S. Hershey, creator of The Hershey Company, was a chocolate industrialist and had founded the town of Hershey, Pennsylvania.
 On November 15, 1909, he and his wife, Catherine Hershey, signed over a 486 acre piece of farmland, forming the Hershey Industrial School.
 The school accepted "poor, healthy, white male orphans" between the ages of four and eight, allowing them to stay until the age of eighteen.
 The first four boys were admitted in September 1910.

-In 1918, following Catherine's death three years prior, Milton put most of his fortune—including his share of his company's stock—into a trust for the school, valued at $60 million altogether.
+In 1918, following Catherine's death three years earlier, Milton put most of his fortune—including his share of the company's stock—into a trust for the school, valued at $60 million altogether.
 The school grew quickly, with about 60 boys in 1915, 352 boys in 1931, and 1034 boys in 1937.
 Non-sectarian Christian religious training was mandatory.

-In 1933, the age range of admitted orphans was expanded from 4–8 years to 4–14.
+In 1933, the age range for admitted orphans was expanded from 4–8 years to 4–14 years.
 In 1934, a junior-senior high school building was opened at the site with a capacity for 1500 students.
 Hershey resigned from the school's board in 1944, a year before his death.
-By then the school had acquired about 10,000 acres of land.
+By then, the school had acquired about 10,000 acres of land.
 The school's name was changed from Hershey Industrial School to Milton Hershey School in 1953, reportedly to eliminate the possibility of "industrial" connoting a reform school.

-The school's selection of students broadened in the 1960s and 70s.
 Following a 1968 decision upheld by the U.S. Supreme Court, which ordered the racial desegregation of Girard College, Milton Hershey School admitted its first non-white student.
 School official James E. Bobb, however, stated that the decision to admit racial minorities was unrelated to the ruling.

 In 1976, the school expanded its definition of orphanhood to include "social orphans", those with single or divorced parents.
 In November of that year, the school successfully petitioned the Dauphin County Court on allowing girls based on their charter.
 The first eight girls arrived in March 1977.
 Female admission was gradual, first restricted to those between kindergarten and fifth grade, then in the summer of 1977 to sixth through eighth grade, and finally to all grade divisions in the summer of 1978.
 In October 1977, approximately 1100 boys and 60 girls were enrolled in the school; by September 1978, female students made up 10% of the 1300 students.